RakeshJarupula/Farm-and-Food/README.md

 ![Intro](./assets/Images/intro.png)
 # Introduction 💡
 **Farm and Food** is a cutting-edge mobile application designed to empower users with insightful analysis of their food choices and their gardens/farms.
-Leveraging advanced and powerful **Gemini models**, Farm and Food offers a seamless way to understand the nutritional content, impact, overall quality of your meals and way to understand the crop/plant health and sustainable ways to improve it.
+Leveraging advanced and powerful **Gemini models**, Farm and Food offers a seamless way to understand the nutritional content, impact, overall quality of your meals and ways to understand the crop/plant health and sustainable ways to improve it.

 **Key Functions:**